upslopeio/ibm-cloud-garage-training/openshift/README.md

 Copy the `HOST/PORT` and open it in a browser.
 You should be able to see your site! 🎉

+## Additional Challenges

+Deploy a new version:

+- Make a change to `index.html`
+- Rebuild and push a new version of your docker image to quay.io (for example `v3`)
+- Change `k8s/deployment.yaml` to point to this new version and apply it

+Scale the app:

+- Make a change to `k8s/deployment.yaml` to increase the number of replicas
+- Apply the file
+- Use `oc` to list the pods to make sure they are all there
+- Repeat the process, but reduce the replicas

 ## UI

 Inspect the app in the UI